angular/angular/aio/content/guide/service-worker-config.md

 ### `cacheQueryOptions`

 These options are used to modify the matching behavior of requests.
-They are passed to the browsers `Cache.match` function.
+They are passed to the browsers `Cache#match` function.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Cache/match) for details.
 Currently, only the following options are supported:

 * `ignoreSearch`: Ignore query parameters.
 Defaults to `false`.